Flekay/The-Farmer-Was-Replaced/general/README.md

 list_of_numbers = [1, 2, 3, 4, 5]
 sum_of_numbers = sum(list_of_numbers) # 15
 ```

-## time-series.py WIP
-This file contains a function that prints an ASCII time series graph in the console based on a given list of numbers.
-Optionally, you can pass the width and height of the time series as a second and third argument.

 ## tuncate.py
 This file contains a function that truncates a number to a given number of decimal places.